 Material Forward-Looking Statement Material Potential Risks Related to Applicable Forward-Looking Statement Russian Invasion of Ukraine Impact on global economic growth Disruption of production in Russia Lower industry production volumes and lower Magna sales Higher energy, commodity, transportation/logistics and other input costs Potential disruption of energy supply to Western European operations, particularly natural gas Disruption of supply chains, including potential worsening of semiconductor chip shortage Increasing cybersecurity threats Expropriation risks Impact of energy shortages/rationing initiatives Risks related to production shutdowns due to energy shortages/rationing.
-These mipuot or oriorgy orior tagoon anothing minutes risks include: • Lower sales Higher energy costs Premium freight costs to expedite shipments; and/or other unrecoverable costs Price increases from sub-suppliers that have been negatively impacted by production inefficiencies, premium freight costs and/or other costs related to Impact of supply chain disruptions production shutdowns resulting from energy rationing impact of supply chain disruptions Risks related to supply chain disruptions include: Lower sales Higher commodity costs Production inefficiencies due to production lines being stopped/restarted unexpectedly Premium freight costs to expedite shipments; and/or other unrecoverable costs Price increases from sub-suppliers that have been negatively impacted by production inefficiencies, premium freight costs and/or other costs related to the commodity shortages Inflationary price increases Commodity cost volatility Increase in our cost structure as a result of inability to offset inflationary price increases through continuous improvement actions, price increases, adjustments to our own operations or otherwise Price increases or surcharges from sub-suppliers in connection with inflationary pressures they face Skilled labour attraction/retention, including as a result of wage pressures in some markets Rising interest rates Impact of higher interest rates and availability of credit on consumer confidence and in turn vehicle cales and vehicle production.
-Vehicle affordability deterioration and in turn vehicle sales and vehicle production verilide and dability deterioration The impact of a deterioration in vehicle affordability on consumer demand for vehicles, and in turn vehicle sales and vehicle production
+These risks include: • Lower sales Higher energy costs Premium freight costs to expedite shipments; and/or other unrecoverable costs Price increases from sub-suppliers that have been negatively impacted by production inefficiencies, premium freight costs and/or other costs related to Impact of supply chain disruptions production shutdowns resulting from energy rationing Risks related to supply chain disruptions include: Impact of supply chain disruptions Kisks related to supply chain disruptions include.
+Lower sales Higher commodity costs Production inefficiencies due to production lines being stopped/restarted unexpectedly Premium freight costs to expedite shipments; and/or other unrecoverable costs Price increases from sub-suppliers that have been negatively impacted by production inefficiencies, premium freight costs and/or other costs related to the commodity shortages Inflationary price increases Commodity cost volatility minationally prior moreages Increase in our cost structure as a result of inability to offset inflationary price increases through continuous improvement actions, price increases, adjustments to our own operations or otherwise Price increases or surcharges from sub-suppliers in connection with inflationary pressures they face Skilled labour attraction/retention, including as a result of wage pressures in some markets Rising interest rates Impact of higher interest rates and availability of credit on consumer confidence and in turn vehicle sales and vehicle production Vehicle affordability deterioration The impact of a deterioration in vehicle affordability on consumer demand for vehicles, and in turn vehicle sales and vehicle production